-There are three main types of adjustments that you can make to your Curnutt, whether it is ITD or XTD: Spring Preload, Bottoming Control, and Rebound Damping.
+BASICS There are three main types of adjustments that you can make to your Curnutt XTD Shock: Spring Preload, Bottoming Control (and ancillary compression damping), and Rebound Damping.
 Spring Preload, or just preload, is the amount of squish adjusted into your shock's spring via the adjuster/lock ring found on the top part of the spring.
 Preload, in turn, controls the amount of rear wheel 'sag' that your bicycle has at the neutral or 'ready for bump' position.
 Sag allows your shock to absorb not only negative forces (obstacles, bumps) that compress or shorten the shock on the trail, but also positive forces (pot holes, etc.) that extend the shock.
 Having the proper sag will enable your shock to be ready to absorb these negative and positive forces found on the trail with aplomb.
 Your Preload comes set according to your specs from the factory.
-However, once you have gone through the break-in period and you have some experience with adjusting the other settings (Damping and Rebound), it is normal for riders to test using more or less preload (sag).
+However, once you have gone through the break-in period and you have some experience with adjusting the other settings (Bottoming Control and Rebound), it is normal for riders to test using slightly more or less preload (sag).